3dApothecary-xyz/FunctionalTest/README.md

 43. `chmod 777 bin/*.bin`

-### Flash MCU on KGP 4x2209
+### Flash Katapult on KGP 4x2209 if NOT Present/Otherwise Jump to Step 47.

-44. Remove?
-Klipper Stopped Previously and not needed until Step 56.
-Stop Klipper while Flashing the KGP 4x2209 using `sudo service klipper stop`

-45. `lsusb` and check to see that there is a device with "ID" `0483:df11` (the Orange LED above the `RESET` button is lit when the KGP 4x2209 is in DFU Mode):
+44. `lsusb` and check to see that there is a device with "ID" `0483:df11` (the Orange LED above the `RESET` button is lit when the KGP 4x2209 is in DFU Mode):

 ![KGP 4x2209 Initial DFU Mode Check](images/KGP_4x2209_DFU_Mode.png)

-46. If KGP 4x2209 is **NOT** in DFU mode (no "ID" `0483:df11` found):
+45. If KGP 4x2209 is **NOT** in DFU mode (no "ID" `0483:df11` found):
     * If a NewHat3 is on the board execute `python python/enableDFU.py`
     * Else press the `BOOT0` Button followed by the Pressing the `RESET` button, releasing the `RESET` button and then release the `BOOT0` button.
 Repeat the `lsusb` and Orange LED check.

-47. Flash Katapult into the KGP 4x2209 board using the command: `sudo dfu-util -a 0 -D ~/katapult/out/katapult.bin --dfuse-address 0x08000000:force:mass-erase:leave -d 0483:df11`
+46. Flash Katapult into the KGP 4x2209 board using the command: `sudo dfu-util -a 0 -D ~/katapult/out/katapult.bin --dfuse-address 0x08000000:force:mass-erase:leave -d 0483:df11`

+### Flash KGP 4x2209 with Firmware

-48. Check for Katapult active by verifying the flashing LED on KGP 4x2209 and then enter `ls /dev/serial/by-id` to display the USB Device Address
+47. Check for Katapult active by verifying the flashing LED on KGP 4x2209.
+If not flashing, press "RESET" twice or, if NewHat3a is installed, enter `python python/enableKatapult.py`

+48. Enter `ls /dev/serial/by-id` to display the USB Device Address

 ![Katapult Active](images/Katapult_Active.png)